Skip to main content

 }

-Next, copy the following python code which will be used as the entrypoint of the AWS Lambda function.
+Next, copy the following Python code, which will serve as the entry point for the AWS Lambda function.

 def lambda_handler(event, context):